-The rumors are out there: dates can help you have a better diet, an easier pregnancy, and a breeze in the delivery room… But how much much is fact and fiction?
+The rumors are out there: eating dates during pregnancy can help you have an easier pregnancy and make delivery a breeze.
+But how much is truth, and how much is fiction?

 Are Dates Safe During Pregnancy?

 Yes!
-In fact, dates have been used as a superfood for around 7000 years, and have been produced for agriculture for the past 5,000.
+Dates have been used for around 7,000 years and have been produced for agriculture for the past 5,000.
 Their history of being consumed for health benefits predates many other superfoods we have come to love, making them a reliable fruit choice.

-Some of the nutrients that dates contain, making them so important to expecting moms:
+These are some of the nutrients in dates that make them incredibly important to expecting moms:

 - Potassium: This electrolyte helps maintain an even balance between water and salt in your body.

-- Vitamin K: One of the main vitamins a baby lacks when born.
-Infusing their pre-birth nutrients by eating dates gives them an advanced intake of Vitamin K before their first breath.
+- Vitamin K: This is one of the main vitamins a baby lacks when born.
+Eating dates gives your baby an advanced intake of vitamin K before their first breath.

 - Fatty acids: Healthy forms of fatty acids do wonders for saving energy and distributing it throughout the day, helping you beat exhaustion.

 - Calcium: During pregnancy, your body takes calcium from you for your little one.
-To keep teeth and bones strong, it’s key to consume calcium, since it’s not produced in the body.
+To keep teeth and bones strong, it’s key to consume calcium since your body doesn’t produce it.

 These are only a few of the powerful aspects dates have that benefit your health and your baby.